Area Agency on Aging senior assistance programs New Mexico.

 Another job program is the 50+ Older Worker Connection.
 This can help ensures that mature workers are prepared for and secure meaningful employment.
 The state of New Mexico works with employers across the state to create awareness of the value of mature workers.

-Some Older Worker Resource Centers are also part of this program, and they can be equipped with computers, internet access, library, and other tools.
+Some Older Worker Resource Centers are also part of this program for senior citizens over the age of 65 who need extra money.
+They can be equipped with computers, internet access, library, and other tools.
 Staff and volunteers provide personal assistance to job seekers, including information on various employers' processes for job application, discussing work history and goals, employment counseling, and tips on interviewing techniques.
+There are also free cell phone, tablets, and even iPhones for senior citizens too.
+Learn how to get a free iPhone in New Mexico.